-- This evaluation doesn't typically help parents to understand the causes of the student's learning struggle or what may come up in the future.
+This evaluation doesn't typically help parents to understand the causes of the student's learning struggle or what may come up in the future.
 It's simply a snapshot of the child's current ability on a set of standardized assessments.
 If you have a parent looking for support in understanding this data, click here.

 2. Refer to a Local Psychologist or Diagnostician

 Sometimes it is advantageous to refer a family to get testing completed outside of the school system.
 There are a number of reasons why you may want to consider going this route although ideally you would know your school's policy (this can get political but we want to encourage you to remember that you went into this field to help kids to be as successful as possible) as well as a list of local providers who you can trust to do good work.

 This evaluation is generally far more comprehensive and gives families an idea of what's causing the learning struggle, how to support the child at home, and the future trajectory for the child.
 Private evaluations will usually spend more time talking with the family about the scores, what they mean, and what can be done from a family-systems approach.